Smart-Systems-Hub/docs/docs/Asset-Administration-Shell-Introduction.md

 ## **What is AAS (Asset Administration Shell)?**

-The Asset Administration Shell (AAS) is like a digital ID card or digital twin for a physical object (an \"asset\") in a smart factory --- such as a machine, sensor, or even a software system.
+The Asset Administration Shell (AAS) is like a digital ID card or digital twin for a physical object (an "asset") in a smart factory --- such as a machine, sensor, or even a software system.

 In simple word: Think of AAS as a digital wrapper around a machine or